Endorsements for Phil Theis to be the next EPA Section Manager

 From Roger Rehr, W3SZ

 Phil, K3TUF, is an outstanding leader, team member, teacher, friend, and advocate for Ham Radio.
 He is smart, hard working, enthusiastic, tenacious, creative, and pragmatic.
-I cannot think of anyone who would make a better Section Manager.
+He has done a superb job as

 Roger Rehr W3SZ